arpitbbhayani/arpitbbhayani/README.md

 I am a software engineer and an engineering leader passionate about Databases, System Architecture, and Advanced Algorithms.
-I am also the creator and maintainer of [DiceDB](https://github.com/dicedb/dice) - an open-source in-memory database and [s4db](https://github.com/arpitbbhayani/s4db) - a Python-based database built on top of S3 storage.
+I am also the creator and maintainer of [DiceDB](https://github.com/dicedb/dice) - Valkey fork with Query Subscription and Multi-tiered Storage - and [s4db](https://github.com/arpitbbhayani/s4db) - a Python-based embedded KV database built on top of S3 storage.

 In 2024, I took a leap of faith and co-founded [Profile.fyi](https://profile.fyi), which was later acquired by Mercor.
 Today, I am a Staff Engineer at [Google](https://cloud.google.com/), leading the Ads Forecasting.
 Before this, I had led the [Dataproc](https://cloud.google.com/dataproc) India team, where we built a managed big data ecosystem for GCP customers, enabling them to handle data at scale seamlessly.
 Earlier in my journey, I was part of [Amazon's](https://www.amazon.com/) Fast Data Team, where I worked on cold tiering of hot data and developed a seamless query interface across all storage tiers.